GeomScale/volesti/benchmark/config/available_choices.md

 ## Rounding

-If this is set to true, the code will firrst call a rounding function on the input polytope, the john position.
+If this is set to true, the code will first call a rounding function on the input polytope.
 The sampling will take place on the rounded polytope before the sample are reverted back to the original and returned.

+## Rounding_method

+Selects the rounding method.
+Available choices are:

+- max_ellipsoid
+- log_barrier
+- vaidya_barrier
+- volumetric_barrier

+## Auto walk

+If set to true, the code will decide what algorithm to use based on the input polytope.
+Right now it decides only based on dimension, but will be updated in the future.

+## Show menu

+If set to true, a menu will show up when you run the code.

 ## Walks